DavideFantini/pinna-anthropometry-extraction/README.md

 ## Repository structure
+ - [*anthropometry_documentation.pdf*](./anthropometry_documentation.pdf): documentation of the pinna anthropometry extraction implemented in this repository
  - [*pinna_img_demo.mat*](./pinna_img_demo.mat): *mat* file including the left and right pinnae range images of the subject with ID 3 in [HUTUBS dataset](https://depositonce.tu-berlin.de/items/dc2a3076-a291-417e-97f0-7697e332c960)
  - [*scripts*](./scripts/)
 	 - [*demo.m*](./scripts/demo.m): demo of how the repository works.
 Execute this script to get the features of the pinna range images in [*pinna_img_demo.mat*](./pinna_img_demo.mat) file.